 The advantage of focusing the employment/education/community/sports uses on the County Council is its location as near as it is possible to be at the epicentre of the overall development thus facilitating wide ranging access by foot, cycle, bus and car.
 By doing so it has the opportunity to create a dynamic hub for a series of new communities.
 It also avoids locating commercial development on land to the south of Gallows Hill that has proved more sensitive to development in terms of affecting the historic setting of Warwick and archaeological matters on site.
-If the area to the south of Gallows Hill is to be developed then it ought to be for housing.
+If the area to the south of Gallows Hill is to be for housing.